 Tim Embree started his professional career as a trombonist in the military.
 After playing in several professional military bands and touring extensively across Canada, Europe, and Australia, he settled in Calgary.
 For the past 20 years, he’s been a freelance player in Calgary performing in many groups covering everything from classical, Latin, jazz and R&B. He is a long-time member of the Calgary Jazz Orchestra.

 Michael Callander began the journey to become a band teacher after graduating from E.P.
 Scarlett High School.
 He went to Toronto to study privately with world-renowned jazz trombonist Al Kay at Humber College.
 He returned to Calgary to pursue a combined degree in music and education.
-Michael plays with many jazz groups including Jim Hutchison Jazz Works.
-He has performed with a wide range of artists such as Christian McBride, Ingrid Jensen, Rich Harding Al Muirhead, and Brian Lynch.
+Michael freelances in Calgary and he has performed with a wide range of artists such as Christian McBride, Ingrid Jensen, Rich Harding Al Muirhead, and Brian Lynch.
 Michael credits the CJO’s Brain Walley as one of his musical influences.
 As a clinician during his high school days, Brian showed him the video of Frank Rosolino playing on Jazz Scene USA in 1962.
 Michael was hooked!
 Michael’s recording portfolio includes Humber College’s Midnight Sun album in 2017 on which he is featured as a soloist.

 Greg Robertson studied music at the University of Calgary, graduating in 1998 with a B. Mus.
 He has performed in Calgary with a variety of groups including the Calgary Jazz Orchestra, Altius Brass and the Red Deer Symphony Orchestra.
 Among his musical influences, Greg lists the late American jazz bassist Jaco Pastorius and bass trombonist, George Roberts, Frank Sinatra, and Darth Vader!
 Greg has performed on two CD’s with Johnny Summers, and, when not performing, he teaches private lessons.